HOL-Theorem-Prover/HOL/doc/next-release.md

 *   We have resurrected Monica Nesi’s CCS example (from the days of HOL88), thanks to work done by Chun Tian.

+*   A theory of the basic syntax and semantics of Linear Temporal Logic formulas, along with a translation of such formulas into Generalised Büchi Automata (in `examples/logic/ltl`).
+    This work is due to Simon Jantsch.

 Incompatibilities:
 ------------------